Enveloppe/obsidian-enveloppe/README.md

 > You can't use the delete command if you don't have set a default folder (and a root folder if you use the YAML configuration)
 > Also, you can lost some files using this commands, so be careful!
 Don't forget that you can revert commit in case the plugin delete a file you don't want to delete.

 >[!warning] Changing settings
 > In case you change the folder configuration, the precedent file won't be deleted and result of a error of this workflow's part.
 Be careful!

 You can set the path of the folder you want to avoid deleting the file.
 Separate folders a comma.
 >[!Note] Regex are not supported here!

+Finally, to prevent deleting `index` created outside of obsidian, you could use some parameters in your front matter :
+- `autoclean: false`
+- `index: true`
+Or removing the `share` key.

 ### Links' conversion